VulcanValkyrie/refstack-sync-and-verify/README.md

     - remove flaw that led very incomplete entries not to be added
     - added a -s flag for specifying the server of the db you are updating using update-rs-db.py
     - removed all direct queries to the refstack db in update-rs-db.py
+* 4/21/17
+    - sync-db.py is no longer using docker to run, but I have left in the Dockerfile for the sake of having it at my disposal if I want to run this in a container again.
+    - I have created a subdirectory specifically for all scripts related to the internal db rather than the refstack db or the speadsheet-fixing script
+    - started work on a CRUD api for the internal db.
+More work has been done on this, but the rest is not yet functional enough for a push.
+It shouldn't take long to get more done

 //////////////////////////////////// Current Status & Functionality /////////////////////////////